- Troposcatter Introduction

 - Advanced Troposcatter Systems provide high capacity, low-latency data links for over-the-horizon distances, without the need to rely on satellites or multiple line-of-sight repeaters.

-- They also provide a level of reliability and availability that matches or exceeds other communication formats, such as line of sight microwave and satellite communications.
+- They also provide a level of resistance to intercept or detection that exceeds most line-of-sight microwave and satellite communications.

 - These systems have little in common with the troposcatter (tropo) equipment developed for long-haul communications from the 1950s to the 1980s, much like computers today bear little resemblance to the computers of those eras.